What is PCOS?

 If you’re overweight and have PCOS, you’re at higher risk of obstructive sleep apnea — a condition where breathing repeatedly stops during sleep.

-Health risks of polycystic ovary syndrome
+Long-term health risks of polycystic ovary syndrome

 While we don’t know the exact cause of PCOS, we do know it is related to insulin resistance and increased levels of androgens in the bloodstream.
 Also, patients with PCOS often have higher LDL (bad) cholesterol and lower HDL (good) cholesterol levels.